Back to Zopa risk performance

 - The total amount that has been paid back of the amount lent in the calendar year.

 - Revised defaults we expect over the lifetime of loans based on actual performance to date, as a percentage of the amount lent in the calendar year.

 - Total amount more than 45 days late but not defaulted, as a percentage of all loans made in the calendar year.

-This data reflects all markets that are currently available to retail lenders.
+This data reflects all markets that are currently available to retail investors.